-Bouctouche owes its name to its first inhabitants, the Micmacs, who named their campground Chebouctou ‘Chebooktoosk’ which means « large little harbour ».
-The region, as well as Bouctouche itself, are part of two seigniories conceded to the Sieur de Chauffours in 1684 and to the Sieur du Plessis, naval treasurer, in 1696.
-However, the First Nations were the only inhabitants of Bouctouche until 1785 when the first Acadian families from Memramcook came to settle there.
+Bouctouche owes its name to the Micmacs, the area’s first inhabitants, who called their campground Chebouctou or ‘Chebooktoosk,’ meaning “large little harbor.”
+The region and Bouctouche itself were part of two seigniories granted to Sieur de Chauffours in 1684 and Sieur du Plessis, a naval treasurer, in 1696.
+However, the First Nations remained the sole inhabitants of Bouctouche until 1785 when the first Acadian families from Memramcook settled there.

-These families built a wooden chapel around 1800.
+Around 1800, these families constructed a wooden chapel.
 Later, Fr.
-Julien Rioux, first resident priest (1839-1854) would have the first church built at Pointe-à-Jacquot.
-The wooden bell tower was topped by a wrought iron cross.
+Julien Rioux, the first resident priest (1839-1854), oversaw the construction of the first church at Pointe-à-Jacquot, which featured a wooden bell tower adorned with a wrought iron cross.

-While the convent was being built, the parish also built a majestic neo-gothic style church with construction ending in 1898.
-Fire would destroy this church on December 18, 1921.
+Simultaneously, the parish constructed a majestic neo-gothic church, completed in 1898.
+Unfortunately, a fire destroyed this church on December 18, 1921.

-Québécois architect Edgar Courchesne, a faithful disciple of the style defined by monk and architect Dom Paul Bellot (1876-1944), is the architect of this place of worship considered to be a pure example of Dom Bellot-style architecture in Canada.
-Edgar Courchesne also trained under Bellot.
-He drew up the plans for many churches inspired by this dominant style in Quebec and in certain regions of the Maritimes from the 1940s to 1960s.
+Québécois architect Edgar Courchesne, a devout follower of monk and architect Dom Paul Bellot (1876-1944), designed this place of worship, which is considered a prime example of Dom Bellot-style architecture in Canada.
+Courchesne, who trained under Bellot, created plans for numerous churches inspired by this dominant style in Quebec and certain Maritime regions from the 1940s to 1960s..

-The heritage value of the Church of Saint-Jean Baptiste also stems from the importance of the works contained in the church.
-Its furnishings consist of works by many religious artists known in Canada, including Fernando Luchesi, Aurelio Hernandez, Antonin Hernandez, Joseph Guardo, Jean-Julien Bourgault, and Casavant.
+The Church of Saint-Jean Baptiste’s heritage value also stems from the significant works housed within.
+Its furnishings comprise creations by various renowned religious artists in Canada, including Fernando Luchesi, Aurelio Hernandez, Antonin Hernandez, Joseph Guardo, Jean-Julien Bourgault, and Casavant.

-Heritage value also lies in the history of its construction.
-The foundations of this church go back to 1926..
-In 1954 Msgr.
-Désiré Allain saw to the building of this new church.
-For that work, he called on architect Edgar Courchesne and Acadian builder Abbey Landry.
-The blessing of the cornerstone of the Saint-Jean-Baptiste Church took place in 1955, the bicentennial year of the Acadian deportation, and the Church was consecrated in 1967, the centennial year of Canadian confederation.
+The church’s heritage value is further highlighted by its construction history.
+Its foundations date back to 1926.
+In 1954, Msgr.
+Désiré Allain oversaw the building of the new church, enlisting architect Edgar Courchesne and Acadian builder Abbey Landry for the task.
+The Saint-Jean-Baptiste Church’s cornerstone was blessed in 1955, during the bicentennial year of the Acadian deportation, and the church was consecrated in 1967, coinciding with the centennial year of Canadian confederation.

 Click on a thumbnail to see more pictures of the Church of St. John the Baptist – Bouctouche.